 5. Strategic autonomy

-The EU is not just dependent on China for rare earths.
-China is Europe’s main supplier of 10 out of 30 critical raw materials.
-(1) For products in which these materials are embedded, such as solar cells, permanent magnets, batteries, digital components and devices, the EU is also heavily reliant on China.
-This gives China leverage over Europe’s energy and digital transitions, but also over its broader policies.
+The EU is not dependent on China for rare earths alone.
+It is Europe’s main supplier for 10 out of 30 critical raw materials.
+(1) The EU is also heavily reliant on China for products containing these materials, such as solar cells, permanent magnets, batteries, and digital components and devices.
+This gives China leverage over the EU, not only on its energy and digital transitions but also its broader policies.

 China’s quest for economic dominance is intertwined with its political aspiration to become a leading global power.
-Its autocratic regime with tech-totalitarian and imperial leanings makes China a systemic rival to the EU.
-(2) A Europe that wants to protect and promote democracy, human rights and multilateralism should not allow its path towards strategic autonomy to be undermined by Beijing's 'divide and conquer' politics.
+The nature of the Chinese regime – autocratic with tech-totalitarian and imperial leanings – makes it a systemic rival to the EU.
+(2) A Europe that wants to protect and promote democracy, human rights, the rule of law, and multilateralism should not allow its path towards strategic autonomy to be undermined by Beijing's 'divide and conquer' politics.